joewatt95/lambdacplus/README.md

 - Type checking and inference

 ### What needs working on
+- Practical side
   - More testing
   - Better error reporting and error messages
     - At the moment we simply `assert false` whenever we encounter an error
   - Better pretty printing
   - Glue code for tying everything together
+  - REPL environment
+  - Tie our code into Typescript frontend

+- Theory side
+  - What theoretical properties does our language possess?
+    - ie is type checking decidable? will our bidirectional algorithm always terminate?
+    - Add Sigma types, binary product, binary coproduct
+    - Stratify universe into 2 levels, like 2 sorted set theories, to avoid Girard's paradox, ie Burali-Forti.
+    - Local let bindings would be nice too.

 ## Project structure
 - `bin` is where all the driver code for the compiled